sophiemiddleton/StatsTool2021/README.md

 # StatsTool2021

-This code was developed by S. Middleton, the initial concept was based on the CalTool framework developed by M. Rohrken.
-But significant changes have since been made.

 The purpose of this code is for the optimization of the Mu2e-II Stopping Target.
 I intend to maintain it and it will be used for the main sensitivity study eventually.

 # How to use